georgesbiaux/blog-articles-sandbox/WIP/How_I_ruined_my_application_performances_by_using_react_context_instead_of_redux.md

 # How I ruined my application performances by using React context instead of Redux

 ## TL;DR

 - I used React contexts instead of Redux for centrilized states
-- Without a selector system, my components where getting big objects as props, with a lot of properties unused to build the view
+- Without a selector system, my components where getting objects as props, with properties often changing and not necessary to build the view
 - Any change in these state object caused almost all my components to rerender
 - I had thousands of useless rerenders at every user interraction
-- Refactor all the application to use Redux and use the selector system to give each component only what it needed solved the problem
+- Refactor all the application to use Redux and use the selector system to give each component strictly what it needed solved the problem
+- My point is not that contexts are bad and Redux good.
+My point is, if you need to store centrilized objects with property that often change, you should also have a selector system to only get what you need from the centrilized state.

 ## A bit of context